Last updated: 08 February 2022

 Mobile Telecommunications

-Using the Global System for Mobile communications (GSM) standard for mobile phones, subscribers use smartcard technology as SIM cards.
+Using the Global System for Mobile Communications (GSM) standard for mobile phones, subscribers use smartcard technology as SIM cards.

 The smart card is inserted (removable SIM) or integrated (eSIM, M2M SIM) into the mobile handset or the M2M module.